sfhansen/mse246_project/reports/final_report.md

 in out-of-bag area-under-the-curve (AUC).
 In other words, variables that do not contribute to significant improvements in AUC are eliminated.
 We performed a grid search over the number of potential features to determine how many features to include.
 Note that factors were converted to separate dummy variables using a one-hot encoder.

-The following plot shows that recursive feature selection chose 122 variables because AUC is maximized (see plot below).
+The following plot shows that recursive feature elimination chose 122 variables because AUC is maximized (see plot below).
 In effect, all variables were kept because they offered predictive power regarding loan defaults.